Timmy-the-nobody/EnvMod/wiki.md

 | [number]              | Converted temperature, in °F

 ### [🔹🔸][both] `EnvMod:FahrenheitToCelcius( fTemperature )`
-Converts a temperature in Fehrenheit to Celcius
+Util function that converts a temperature in Fehrenheit to Celcius
 ###### Parameters
 | Type                  | Parameter         | Default Value     | Description  |
 | --------------------  |:----------------  |:----------------- |:-------------